-One of the best ways to accomplish this is to add Lacto-fermented foods to your diet.
-To improve digestion, one must find a balance between the beneficial bacteria and the disease-causing bacteria that naturally occur in your gut.
+One of the best ways to accomplish this is to add lacto-fermented foods to your diet.
+To improve digestion, one must find a balance between the beneficial bacteria and the harmful bacteria that naturally occur in one’s gut.
 Such good bacteria are called gut flora and are important for our well-being.

-Adding fermented foods such as sauerkraut, kimchi, sourdough bread, kombucha, and milk or water kefir increases lactic acid-producing bacteria (found mostly in probiotic supplements), creating an environment that promotes the growth of healthy bacteria.
-They also help in improving digestion.
+Some common gut-healthy foods are fermented foods like sauerkraut, kimchi, sourdough bread, kombucha, and milk or water kefir.
+They increase lactic acid-producing bacteria (found mostly in probiotic supplements).
+They create an environment that promotes the growth of healthy bacteria.
+They also help in improving digestion and boosting metabolism.

-Acetylcholine increases the movement of the bowel and aids in the reduction of constipation.
-Increasing the production of acetylcholine improves digestion.
+2. Help the body produce acetylcholine: Acetylcholine increases the movement of the bowel and aids in the reduction of constipation.

-Contains natural probiotics that improve the immune system and aids in digestion.
-It has many beneficial enzymes and a high amount of vitamin C. Often touted as a superfood.
+Contain natural probiotics that improve the immune system and help in digestion.
+They have many beneficial enzymes and a high amount of vitamin C. Often touted as a superfood.